-Search and book one of our UK Club campsites todayBook now
+Search and book a great value holiday todayBook now

 Nestled on the English Channel coast, this county in South East England is home to many wonderful attractions and beauty spots.
 Whether you’re a fan of the beach or love getting out and about for nature walks, there really is something for everyone.
 So with this in mind, here are seven things to do in West Sussex.

 When it comes to the best walks in West Sussex, don’t miss the National Trust area of Harting Down.
 As a renowned nature reserve and a Site of Special Scientific Interest, this popular beauty spot is home to trees, flowers and a whole array of wildlife.
 The trail here begins at Harting Down car park and heads toward Beacon Hill, Little Round Down and then finally Harting Hill.
 You’ll cover around four miles over the course of two hours.